Podcast: Download

 But if there’s one plus, it’s that Jill Price doesn’t have aphantasia.

-Now that you know that there is a lack of scientific evidence for photographic memory, let me point out that memory is actually reconstructive in nature.
+Now that you know that there is a lack of scientific evidence for photographic memory, let me suggest that memory can be a lot more powerful than a camera.

-How memory works involves your brain literally piecing together all kinds of information that has been distributed throughout your brain.
+As I’ve discussed in-depth, to our best understanding of how memory works, the process involves your brain literally piecing together all kinds of information after it has been distributed throughout your brain.

 Dr. Gary Small describes the process like an entire family needing to get together for Thanksgiving Dinner.
 A single memory involves many different parts traveling along the “streets” and “highways” of the brain to gather at one home.